 There are certain treats that tie to memory so easily.
 Anyone who has snacked on Salt Water Taffy knows this creamy and soft candy will remind you of summer days on the beach.
 Contrary to popular belief, the taffy contains no actual sea water.
 However, it does contain both salt and water.
 Local Jimmy Hagood, Food for the Southern Soul, produces Charleston favorites from shrimp sauce and dry rubs to stone-ground grits, Charleston Gold Rice and artichoke relish, Hagood is keeping the tradition of soulful southern food alive and experimenting with this popular souvenir with visitors to coastal towns.

-Lowcountry Lemon Drop cookies evolved from the English tea cake which came to America sometime in the 1700s and was typically only served at afternoon or high tea in the homes of wealthy planters.
-It wasn’t long before the little tea cakes found their way into the lives of poor southerners, who adopted them and made them into their own cookie creation using more affordable, basic ingredients, a whole lot more sugar and lemon for that hint of freshness.
-Often served only at special times, these cookies represented a taste of the better life for those while more humble realities.
+Lowcountry Lemon Drop cookies evolved from the English tea cake which came to America sometime in the 1700s, and was typically only served at afternoon or high tea in the homes of wealthy planters.
+It wasn’t long before the little tea cakes found their way into the lives of poor southerners, who adopted them and made them into their own cookie creation using more affordable, basic ingredients, a lot more sugar and lemon for that hint of freshness.
+Served only at special times, these cookies represented a taste of the better life for those while more humble realities.

 There's an abundance of award-winning cuisine in the Isle of Palms and Charleston area and Wild Dunes Resort is no exception.
 Experience seasonal menus featuring local and sustainable cuisine at our onsite restaurant Coastal Provisions.
 Enjoy poolside favorites at Beachside Burgers & Bar (open seasonally), or have a home-style family dinner delivered right to your door.Reserve at Coastal Provisions Reserve at Billy G's Smokehouse Reserve at Huey's Southern Eats Order Groceries from Hudson's Market